rownd/devise-rownd/README.md

 ### Extending the `current_user` model

 You can extend the `current_user` object by modifying the `Devise::Rownd::User` class.
-This can be very helpful if you want to have additionanl functions that aggregate data accross multiple fields, or perform some logic and return the result.
+This can be very helpful if you want to have additional functions that aggregate data accross multiple fields, or perform some logic and return the result.

-For instance, you might want a function called `admin?` that will return if the current user is has an `admin` role.
+For instance, you might want a function called `admin?` that will return if the current user has an `'admin'` role.
 To extend the `current_user` object, add a new initializer in `config/initializers` called `devise_rownd.rb`.
 In there you can modify the `Devise::Rownd::User` like this:

 ```ruby
 Devise::Rownd::User.class_eval do